CERTUNLP/NgenBundle/Resources/doc/Readme.md

 ## Initial Configuration

 To start operating with NGEN it is necessary to define the users that will use NGEN.
-The users of NGEN are CSIRT members.
+The NGEN users are CSIRT members.
 Then, it is equally important, to define our constituency or target community.

 To start operation log in to NGEN using default credentials (admin / admin).